10 Ways to Avoid Becoming a Victim of Cyber Threats

 - Review account statements regularly to ensure all charges are correct.
 If your account statement is late in arriving, call your financial institution to find out why.
 If your financial institution offers electronic account access, periodically review activity online to catch suspicious activity.

 So cybercriminals are changing tactics to steal your money and identity.
-Rather than blasting out tens of millions of identical pleas from Nigerian kings and sellers of cut-rate Viagra, they're moving to smaller batches of better crafted come-ons that claim to be from companies and people you know and trust.
-I'm talking about your bank, insurance company and medical provider—and people like your boss, family members and longtime friends.
+Rather than blasting out tens of millions of identical pleas from Nigerian kings, they're moving to smaller batches of better crafted allurements that claim to be from companies and people you know and trust.
+I'm talking about your bank, insurance company and medical provider - and people like your boss, family members and longtime friends.

 How it works

-Known as "artisanal" spam, these emails go to only a few thousand recipients, which gives them a leg up in making it to your in-box.
-"The more emails sent by a particular party, the better chance they are blocked by spam filters," explains John Wilson of cybersecurity firm Agari.
+Known as "artisanal" spam, these emails go to only a few thousand recipients, which gives them a leg up in making it to your in-box. "the more emails sent by a particular part, the better change they are blocked by the spam filters," explains John Wilson of cybersecurity firm Agari.
 "With artisanal spam there are fewer targets, but the likelihood of any one victim falling for it is much greater."

 In another variation, crooks use special software to collect personal details from LinkedIn and other social networking sites.
 Or they send you malware-infected links in emails that seem to come from Facebook friends.
-"Once you click that link," Wilson says, "every keystroke typed is sent to the criminal—including when you go to your online accounts and enter your name and password."
+"Once you click that link," Wilson says, "every keystroke typed is sent to the criminal - including when you to your online accounts and enter your name and password."

 Be suspicious of links.
-When legitimate companies offer to remedy problems or ask to update information, the email typically doesn't include links; instead the companies direct you to their website.
+When legitimate companies offer to remedy problems or ask to update information, the email typically doesn't include links: instead the companies direct your to their website.